 1.2.080 Fairness – All licence holders shall, in whatever capacity, participate in cycling races in a sporting and fair manner.
 They shall look to contribute fairly to the sporting success of the race.

-1.2.081 Sportingness – Riders shall sportingly defend their chances.
+1.2.081 Sportingness—Riders shall defend their chances sportingly.
 Any collusion or behaviour likely to falsify or go against the interests of the competition shall be forbidden.

 1.2.082 Caution – Riders shall act with utmost caution.
 They shall be held responsible for any accidents that they cause.
-In the way they behave in the race, they shall observe the legislation of the country where the race takes place.
+In how they behave in the race, they shall observe the legislation of the country where the race occurs.

-1.1.008 Licenses – The licence shall be valid for one year, from 1 January to 31 December.
-It shall be valid in all countries where there is a UCI member national federation.
+1.1.008 Licenses—The licence is valid for one year, from 1 January to 31 December, in all countries where there is a UCI member national federation.

 1.2.129 Rule Enforcement – Moreover, each of the commissaires shall be individually entitled to take the following measures:

 1.3.006 Video Cameras on Bike and Body – Onboard video recording devices (cameras) are permitted in road, cyclocross, and velodrome events provided they are “affixed [to the bike] in a manner that ensures it is not susceptible of inadvertently dismounting or is non-removable.”
-However, video recording devices are not permitted in any cycling discipline when attached to the helmet or body (i.e., chest mount).
+However, video recording devices are not permitted in any cycling discipline when attached to the helmet or body (i.e., chest mount) (view MTN BIKE tab for additional information).
 VIEW IMAGE

 1.1.033 New Canadians – All licence-holders shall be assigned the sporting nationality corresponding to their nationality, regardless of the national federation that issues the licence.
 The sporting nationality shall be assigned upon issuance of the first licence.
 A rider holding multiple nationalities must choose between them when first applying for a licence.
 A stateless licence holder shall be assigned the sporting nationality of the country where they have resided for at least five years.
-For any cycling event where a rider represents his national team, he may only be selected by the federation of his sporting nationality.
-A rider shall be subject to the regulations and disciplinary procedures of the national federation of his nationality in all matters concerning his selection for the national team.
-According to this article, a rider recognized as a refugee in their country of residence (by the relevant state authorities or the UNHCR) may choose between the sporting nationality corresponding to his nationality or be classified as a “refugee” for sporting nationality.
+For any cycling event where a rider represents their national team, they may only be selected by the federation of their sporting nationality.
+A rider shall be subject to the regulations and disciplinary procedures of the national federation of their nationality in all matters concerning their selection for the national team.
+According to this article, a rider recognized as a refugee in their country of residence (by the relevant state authorities or the UNHCR) may choose between the sporting nationality corresponding to their nationality or be classified as a “refugee” for sporting nationality.
 In such a case, the rider shall be entitled to compete in events with the participation of national teams when provided for under the UCI Regulations (e.g., participation rules and/or qualification systems).

 1.2.028 N) Provincial Championships – This competition is open to Canadian citizens, permanent residents, landed immigrants, and individuals with refugee status in all categories, including UCI.
 Proof of citizenship status (passport, permanent resident card, landed immigrant status, or refugee status papers) may be required.